 Leah earned her BA at Wittenberg University, a MA in Liberal Studies at Georgetown University, and a MA in Elementary Education at Boston University.
 She studied at the Northern Virginia Community College to gain middle school teaching certification in middle school science and social studies.

-Leah has lived with her family in Tbilisi, Quito, Kyiv, and Washington, D.C.
-She currently lives in Asuncion with her Foreign Service Officer husband and their four children.
+Leah has lived with her family in Tbilisi, Quito, Kyiv, Asuncion, and Washington, D.C.
+She currently lives in Mexico City with her Foreign Service Officer husband and their four children.